wagnermoritz/MatrixTools/README.md

 In this repo, I collect implementations of algorithms for efficient, numerically stable, and memory-conscious processing of large-scale matrix operations.
 The file `test.ipynb` contains some small-scale example usage and error plots.

 ## Gram matrix streamer
 The `gram_matrix_streamer.py` file contains two implementations of Kahan's summation algorithm for building the Gram matrix of large data sets that don't fit in memory.
-One implementation computes a Knuth-style runnig mean so the magnitudes of the entries do not over or under flow.
+One implementation computes a Knuth-style runnig mean so the magnitudes of the entries do not overflow.

+In this application "Gram matrix" referres to the _feature_ Gram matrix $X^\top X$ whose size depends on the number of dimensions, not the number of data points.

 **Key features of `StreamGramMatrix`:**
 - **Kahan summation**: Maintains a compensation term to reduce numerical errors